AairTheGreat/StardewValleyMods/Fish Finder/README.md

 ## Localization

-Currently this mod does not support localization but it is planned to support it in the future.
-If you want to help with this effort, let me know.
+Currently this mod does support localization but currently it only has english.

 ## Thank You!
 * [Concerned Ape](https://twitter.com/concernedape) - Creator of Stardew Valley.